Been here before? Looking for the latest? Scroll down to:

 October 22, 2018: Testimony from the Hearing before Judge Lewis Pitman.

-October 29, 2018: Judgment from the hearing on October 22nd.
-Please note in the transcript above that there are NO ORAL REASONS ASSIGNED FOR JUDGE LEWIS PITMAN'S JUDGMENT, as the judgment stated existed.
+October 29, 2018: Judgment - Please note in the transcript above that there are NO ORAL REASONS ASSIGNED FOR JUDGE LEWIS PITMAN'S JUDGMENT, as the judgment stated existed.

 January 30, 2019: Written Reasons for Judge Pitman's decision from the bench on October 22, 2018.
 A couple of problems with these written reasons!
 First, they were not assigned in open court on October 22, 2018, as the judgment stated they were, and secondly, after waiting for approximately three (3) months for them to be considered, written and filed, the final product is not signed by Judge Lewis Pitman!
 Oops!
 A little error by someone!